 Instant Pot Leg of Lamb gives you the best of both worlds-fork tender lamb in half the time of traditional recipes.
-This Greek style recipe is flavored with oregano and lemon, and is the perfect main course to serve alongside Greek Roasted Potatoes.
+This Greek-style recipe is flavored with oregano and lemon, and is the perfect main course to serve alongside Greek Roasted Potatoes for Easter dinner or any special occasion.

 This lamb turns out fork-tender and perfectly seasoned the Greek way-full of oregano, lemon, and garlic!

-A lamb leg roast is usually slow roasted in the oven over many hours, making it perfect for adapting for pressure cooking.
+Lamb leg roasts are usually slow-roasted in the oven over many hours, making it perfect for adapting for pressure cooking.

-You don't need a ton of ingredients for this recipe, everything is pretty basic.
+You don't need a ton of ingredients for this pressure cooker lamb, everything is pretty basic other than the lamb itself.

 - olive oil